 The importance of text analysis + business applications

-Text analysis has become an important part of many businesses as part of experience management programs as they look for ways to improve their customer, product, brand, and employee experiences.
+Text analysis has become an important part of many business intelligence processes, particularly as as part of experience management programs as they look for ways to improve their customer, product, brand, and employee experiences.

 Before text analysis, most businesses would need to rely on quantitative survey data in order to find areas where they can improve the experience.